6 major takeaways from the ATF's first report in 20 years on U.S. gun crime

 There have been recent attempts to curtail the prevalence of these weapons.
 Last year, the ATF finalized a rule that would bring the regulation of ghost guns in line with traditional guns.

-In 5 years, the number of illegal machine gun conversion devices recovered by law enforcement agencies has jumped 570%
+In five years, the number of illegal machine gun conversion devices recovered by law enforcement agencies has jumped 570%

 Conversion devices make semi-automatic firearms into fully automatic machines guns.